 - Applying key techniques to real-world problems

 Who Should Take this Intermediate SQL Training?

 SQL is a query language that is widely used, so it’s something that all IT professionals (beginners and experienced) should know.
-Anyone who is looking to build upon basic SQL skills, employees who are looking for continuing education to add value to their organizations, and business mangers or owners who want to fully harness business data, are all good candidates for learning SQL.
+Good candidates for learning SQL include anyone who is looking to build upon basic SQL skills, employees who are looking for continuing education to add value to their organizations, and business managers or owners who want to fully harness business data science.

 What is the Best Way to Learn Intermediate SQL?

 If you have an understanding of SQL fundamentals and are looking to add to your SQL knowledge, our Intermediate SQL class is a great place to start.
-Knowing more than the basics of SQL will add valuable skills to your repertoire, making you a more well-rounded IT professional as well as more appealing to hiring managers and recruiters.
+Knowing more than the basics of SQL will add valuable skills to your repertoire, making you a more well-rounded IT professional and more appealing to hiring managers and recruiters.

 Cybrary’s Intermediate SQL online training course is a convenient and comprehensive way to continue your SQL learning.
-Registering for this course is easy, simply click the Register button at the top right of this screen.
+Registering for this course is easy.
+Simply click the Enroll button to get started.

 Complete this entire course to earn a Intermediate SQL Certificate of Completion